thiagoguimaraesdf/nand2testris-part2-vmtranslator/README.md

 <b>Some considerations:</b>

-- My main goal was to develop am easy to read and straightforward code for achieving both projects goals.
+- My main goal was to develop an easy to read and straightforward code for achieving both projects goals.
 Code concision and performance were not a top concern.
 - In this context, Python was my obvious first choice (over Java).
 - In moments of despair, I used the following reference as guidance (written in Java): https://github.com/xctom/Nand2Tetris.git